-2.1 hectares owned by Sovereign Harbour Ltd. Dominated by Martello Tower 66, close to the beach and the seaward entrance to the harbor.
+2.1 hectares originally owned by Sovereign Harbour Ltd. Dominated by Martello Tower 66, close to the beach and the seaward entrance to the harbor.

 Initially, the site was earmarked for an hotel.
 Later, the SHSPD identified this site to be ideal for a sea front leisure area and the seaward two thirds of the site were allocated for this purpose.
 In order to fund this, it was agreed that further residential dwellings could be built, ten houses and 62 apartments, in two blocks.

 One condition of the consent was that an uninterrupted view of the Martello Tower must be maintained.
 Another was that access to the beach must be maintained for Pevensey Coastal Defence Ltd. contractors removing shingle built up behind the harbour arm and transporting it to the North Harbour beach.

-0.2 hectares owned by Sovereign Harbour Ltd (SHL) with Premier Marinas interest.
+0.2 hectares owned by Premier Marinas.
 Opposite Daytona Quay, containing a fifty-five bay car park.
-Despite being rarely used, SHL insists that provision of this parking is a contractual obligation and change of use for this site is impossible.
+Despite being rarely used, in the past SHL insisted that provision of this parking is a contractual obligation and change of use for this site is impossible.
 However, this did not prevent it from trying to get consent for residential development on the site some years ago.
 There are no current plans for development.

-0.3 hectares owned by Sovereign Harbour Ltd. Currently used by the local fishing fleet to store equipment and land their catch.
-A planning application for residential development was refused, but SHL has made no secret that refusal has not dented its ambitions.
+0.3 hectares previously owned by Sovereign Harbour Ltd, now owned by Premier Marinas.
+Currently used by the local fishing fleet to store equipment and land their catch.
+A planning application for residential development was refused.

-However, the Eastbourne Fishermen have put forward an exciting plan to develop the site as a "Fishing Quay" similar to the development in Hastings.
+However, the Eastbourne Fishermen have put forward an exciting plan to develop the site as a "Fishingman's Quay" similar to the development in Hastings.
 The plan includes a visitor centre, a retail outlet for the sale of fresh fish and storage facilities for fishing equipment.
+The first phase including the fish shop amd smokery opened in 2021.

-0.4 hectares owned by Sovereign Harbour Ltd. The curved section of land opposite The Waterfront by the North Harbour Bridge.
-Currently used for the display of boats for sale.
+0.4 hectares.
+The curved section of land opposite The Waterfront entrance by the North Harbour Bridge.
+Previously owned by Sovereign Harbour Ltd, now owned by Premier Marinas.
+Currently used for the display of boats and for the urban beach sandpit.
 It offers open views of the North Harbour.